apphud/docs/docs/push.md

 That's it.
 Next run the app and make sure that `didRegisterForRemoteNotificationsWithDeviceToken` is called and `deviceToken` is successfully sent to Apphud.

-Now you can receive push notifications.
+Now you are ready to receive push notifications.

 ## Testing Push Notifications

-The simplest way to test push notifications is to create any rule and select '*Test*' tab.
+To test push notifications simply create any rule and select '*Test*' tab.
 Enter you device's push token and click '*Send*'.

 [IMAGE]

-Device push token is a string that can be found with two ways:
+Device push token is a string that can be found either in Apphud or in Xcode:

 * On user's page in Apphud '*Users*' section.
 Just find yourself and get your token.